4.1. lib#

 shape – Shape which should be added.

-- join(collection: Collection, update_orientation_transform: bool = True)#
+- join(collection: Collection, update_orientation_transform: bool = True) Collection#

 Join the collection with the shapes of a different collection.
 The calibration markers of the current collection are kept.
 Please keep in mind that coordinate systems and calibration points must be compatible for correct joining of collections.